winxuser/pokered/README.md

     - Check base power before skipping damage calculation
     - Poison, burn and leech seed do an 8th of max HP

+- Scripted Events:

+    - The lucky slot machine in the Game Corner can be the nonexistent slot machine 255 (-1)

 Original README follows...